 The greatest feat of this album is how it portrays Jazz music.
 All of Cole’s vocals are Jazz in style and soul.
 Jazz doesn’t belong to a certain instrument or vocal method, it belongs to the approach and deliverance of a song.
 Jazz encapsulates love, heartbreak, and justice in its purest forms.

 Cole then adds a second element to this album.
 Early in this article, I mentioned how the album feels “rootsy,” but I want to go a step further.
 This album echoes the foundation of music as a whole.
 It goes down to the very roots that hold music upright today.
-This album not only covers some of the best songs ever written, it is a tribute to the great musicians that have shaped modern music.
+This album not only covers some of the best songs ever written, but it is also a tribute to the great musicians that have shaped modern music.

 Inherently, I know Cole collaborated, discussed, and had multiple outside influences, but in the end, she was the sole producer of this album.
 The framework began in her mind, while others added color, yet she filled in the final details.
 This album is a testament that Paula Cole is a master at the art of music.

 Visit Paula Cole’s official Website here.
-(Buy the vinyl)

 Check out her Twitter here.